iankerr4444/medieval-book/AccountSignups.md

 You are currently reading this on Github.
 So you already know what it looks like.
 This file is written in "Markdown", a simple text formatting language.
 For a guide to writing .md (markdown) files, take a look [here](https://help.github.com/categories/writing-on-github/).
 But your first steps should be:

 1. Sign up for a GitHub account - either by going to the top right hand corner of this page and click on the Sign Up link or by clicking (here)[https://github.com/join?source=header-repo].
+Go to Slack and in the channel, "Github" [integrate your account](https://get.slack.help/hc/en-us/articles/232289568-GitHub-for-Slack).
 2. Navigate to my [repository](https://github.com/MarcSaurette/medieval-book) and press on the botton "Fork" at the top right hand corner of the page.
 "Forking" copies the contents of my repository to your own Github repository.
 3. Complete the GitHub [starter guide](https://guides.github.com/activities/hello-world/) through the browser portal.
 Look through as many guides as interest you, [here](https://guides.github.com/).
 4. [Download](https://desktop.github.com/) the GitHub desktop which allows you to manage/work with your GitHub files offline.
 Install and set up the desktop version.